CessatL/ng-wordpress-theme/README.md

 # ng-wordpress-theme
-Angular + Wordpress starter theme
+Angular starter theme for wordpress

+Advantages:

+- SEO friendly
+- Angular for frontend, WordPress for backend

 This is an old [demo](http://ng2wordpress-murhaf.rhcloud.com) but things have been changed now